-- (a) Unless otherwise provided in the act or sections 21a-421j-1 to 21a-421j-40, inclusive, of these Policies and Procedures, a key employee designated by the cannabis establishment shall provide any notification or information, in a form and manner prescribed by the commissioner, that is required from a cannabis establishment pursuant to the act or sections 21a-421j-1 to 21a-421j-40, inclusive, of these Policies and Procedures.
-A cannabis establishment shall provide the department with the name and contact information of such designated key employee within twenty-four hours of such designation, and any change thereto. - (b) Prior to any person becoming affiliated with a cannabis establishment, including any change associated with a change in ownership of the cannabis establishment, such person shall comply with the licensing and registration requirements set forth in the act and sections 21a-421j-1 to 21a-421j-40, inclusive, of these Policies and Procedures.
+- (a) Unless otherwise provided in section 21a-420 of the Connecticut General Statutes [the act] or sections 21a-421j-1 to 21a-421j-41[0], inclusive, of these Policies and Procedures, a key employee designated by the cannabis establishment shall provide any notification or information, in a form and manner prescribed by the commissioner, that is required from a cannabis establishment pursuant to section 21a-420 of the Connecticut General Statutes [the act] or sections 21a-421j-1 to 21a-421j-41[0], inclusive, of these Policies and Procedures.
+A cannabis establishment shall provide the department with the name and contact information of such designated key employee within twenty-four hours of such designation, and any change thereto. - (b) Prior to any person becoming affiliated with a cannabis establishment, including any change associated with a change in ownership of the cannabis establishment, such person shall comply with the licensing and registration requirements set forth in section 21a-420 of the Connecticut General Statutes [the act] and sections 21a-421j-1 to 21a-421j-41[0], inclusive, of these Policies and Procedures.
 No person shall commence such affiliation until approved by the commissioner, if approval is required. - (c) In the event that a key employee is no longer able or willing to continue carrying out key employee duties, the designated key employee shall immediately notify the department that the departing key employee has ceased carrying out such duties and provide the name, address and license number of the person who assumes such duties.
 Such person shall serve as an acting key employee until such time as the commissioner approves a replacement key employee.
-Not more than fifteen days after the departing key employee has ceased carrying out duties, the cannabis establishment shall submit to the department a key employee application for the replacement key employee, in a form and manner prescribed by the commissioner. - (d) A cannabis establishment shall notify the department no later than five days after the date that a cannabis establishment backer or employee ceases to work for, or be affiliated with, the cannabis establishment. - (e) Prior to any change in the ownership of a cannabis establishment becoming effective, the cannabis establishment shall notify the department of such change, in a form and manner prescribed by the commissioner. - (f) Prior to changing a cannabis establishment's name, location or making any modification, expansion, reduction or other physical, non-cosmetic alteration of a cannabis establishment, the cannabis establishment shall submit to the department an application for such change, in a form and manner prescribed by the commissioner.
+Not more than fifteen days after the departing key employee has ceased carrying out duties, the cannabis establishment shall submit to the department a key employee application for the replacement key employee, in a form and manner prescribed by the commissioner. - (d) A cannabis establishment shall notify the department no later than five days after the date that a cannabis establishment backer or employee ceases to work for, or be affiliated with, the cannabis establishment.

+- (e) Prior to any change in the ownership of a cannabis establishment becoming effective, the cannabis establishment shall notify the department of such change, in a form and manner prescribed by the commissioner. - (f) Prior to changing a cannabis establishment's name, location or making any modification, expansion, reduction or other physical, non-cosmetic alteration of a cannabis establishment, the cannabis establishment shall submit to the department an application for such change, in a form and manner prescribed by the commissioner.
 No cannabis establishment shall make such change until approved by the commissioner, and such change may be subject to inspection by the department to confirm compliance with the approved application. - (g) A cannabis establishment shall notify the department if the cannabis establishment will be permanently closing or does not intend to renew its license, as soon as practicable after such decision has been made and not less than 30 days prior to the effective date of such change.
 Such notification shall be accompanied by a written plan of disposition for all cannabis located at the establishment.